SilkRose/Pony/flash-fiction/hearths-warming-homecoming.md

 *Why do I feel like this?
 Why isn't Twilight answering?
 Where did these feelings come from?
 Why do I feel so lost?
 Why do I feel so sad?
 Why can't I just talk to my friends here?
 I wish I knew if any of them were feeling the same way…*

-Sunset wipes away here tears.
-She picks up her phone and opens the group chat, and just stares at it.
+Sunset wipes away her tears.
+She picks up her phone, opens the group chat, and just stares at it.
 The last thing said was Pinkie saying I love you to everyone, and all them reciprocating.
 She hesitantly typed out a message before erasing it, then she typed it again.
 She erased it one more time before finally writing and sending the message, 'Meet me at the portal.'

 ***